How Often Should Adults Book a Dental Hygienist Appointment?

 Can I just brush well at home and skip hygienist appointments?

 While maintaining an excellent daily oral hygiene routine is essential, it is not a complete substitute for professional cleaning.
 Even with thorough brushing and interdental cleaning, plaque can accumulate in areas that are difficult to reach at home.
 Over time, any remaining plaque hardens into calculus, which can only be removed by a dental professional using specialised instruments.
+Regular hygienist appointments complement your home routine by addressing these hard-to-reach areas and providing an opportunity for professional assessment of your gum health.
+The combination of good daily care and regular professional cleaning offers the most effective approach to long-term oral health.

 Do dental hygienist appointments hurt?

 Most patients find hygienist appointments comfortable, though some may experience mild sensitivity during the cleaning process, particularly if there is existing gum inflammation or a significant build-up of tartar.
 If you have concerns about discomfort, it is worth mentioning this to your hygienist before the appointment begins.
+They can adjust their approach and, if necessary, apply a topical anaesthetic to help ensure you remain comfortable throughout the procedure.
+Regular attendance tends to make subsequent appointments more straightforward, as there is typically less build-up to address.
+The aim of the hygienist is always to provide a thorough yet gentle cleaning experience.

 At what age should adults start seeing a dental hygienist?